NaiZoe/grade-calculator/README.md

 Technologies Used
 Python: Core language used for calculations and logic.
-Tkinter: GUI framework for a user-friendly interface.
+Customize Tkinter: GUI framework for a user-friendly interface.

+Installation
+1: pip install customtkinter